Psycho Patrol R: Plot

-Chaper 1
+Chapter 1

 The player is The Recruit, the newest member of the European Federal Police's Psychohazard Division, or Psycho Patrol, the cutting edge of 21st century policing.
-The Recruit was motivated to enlist in the Psycho Patrol by his obsessive romantic attraction to EFP Director Lorenzo Visconti, and seeks only to please him.
+The Recruit was motivated to enlist in the Psycho Patrol by his obsessive romantic attraction to Chief Lorenzo Visconti, and seeks only to please him.

-The Recruit's first important mission is to investigate the cause of a growing mass hysteria over the chemical sodium lauryl sulfate (SLS).
-Visconti asserts this SLS panic has been triggered by a psychohazard, and identifying and eliminating the psychohazard will dispel the panic.
+The first high-priority mission that Visconti gives The Recruit is to investigate the source of an alleged psychohazard causing a mass hysteria over the chemical sodium lauryl sulfate (SLS), which is used in cosmetics and hygiene products.
 The Recruit's investigation eventually leads him to a research facility operated by CERH, or the European Organization of Hylozoism Research.
 CERH head researcher Jakob Grendel explains that his organization built a machine capable of influencing Earth's egregore for experimentation, and while the SLS panic is in fact a side effect of CERH's work, such psychic phenomena are relatively harmless and should dissipate on their own with time.
 Grendel further elaborates that CERH's activities are verifiably legitimate and all of its research findings are available online to the public, and he disparages Visconti's theory of psychohazards as blatantly fraudulent pseudoscience.

 Nonetheless, out of a desire to prove Visconti correct, The Recruit arrests Grendel and falsely charges him and CERH with orchestrating a criminal conspiracy to drive the public into mass-psychosis.
 The government accepts The Recruit's account of events without question.
 Visconti's theory is hailed as a groundbreaking advance in criminology, all of CERH's assets are absorbed into the Psycho Patrol, and The Recruit receives a promotion and pay raise.